Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “Henry,” Wade warned.

 “Yeah, maybe back off a little,” Paul added, crossing his arms.
 “Last thing they need is you piling pressure on top of what’s already there.
-Let them finish their album.”
+Let them finish the damn album.”

 “Paul, just work the knobs,” Henry said dismissively.
-Then, to Wade and Andy: “If we’re talking strategy—you’ve got a good one.
-Every girl wants to be Emma, riding dreamy Liam while he plays guitar.
+Then, he turned to Wade and Andy.
+“If we’re talking strategy, you’ve got a good one.
+Every girl wants to be Emma, grinding on dreamy Liam while he plays guitar.
 And every guy?
 They want to be Liam, having a girl like Emma rubbing up against him while she blows the roof off with that voice and that body of hers.”

-And with that comment I had him clocked.
+And with that comment, I had him clocked.
 A boundary-pusher.
-The kind who prodded and provoked until people snapped—while he sat back, perfectly calm, feeding off the control.
+The kind who prodded and provoked until people snapped.
+Then, he sat back, perfectly calm, feeding off the control.
 Probably got off on it.

 He turned back to us, smirking.